It is the child who makes the man, and no man exists who was not made by the child he once was.

 The Montessori Experience

 Dr. Maria Montessori believed that no human being is educated by another person.
 He must do it himself or it will never be done.
 A truly educated individual continues learning long after the hours and years he spends in the classroom because he is motivated from within by a natural curiosity and love of knowledge.
-Dr. Montessori felt, therefore, that the goal of childhood education should not be to fill the child with facts from a pre-selected course of studies, but rather to cultivate his own natural desire to learn.
 In the Montessori classroom this objective is approached in two ways: first, by allowing each child to experience the excitement of learning by his own choice rather than by being forced; and second, by helping to perfect all his natural tools for learning, so that his ability will be at maximum in future learning situations.
 The Montessori materials have this dual long range purpose in addition to their immediate purpose of giving specific information to the child

 Students make discoveries about abstract concepts by working with three-dimensional materials that appeal to them.
 Montessori education facilitates the acquisition of new knowledge in part by building it on old knowledge in a very coherent curriculum.